ahmedsherif/Celestial/README.md

         imgSrc: ["'self'", "https://twemoji.maxcdn.com/", "https://yourdomain.com"],
     };
     ```
 * In the event the example server runs into excessive traffic, it will not scale.
-I cannot afford paying for extra server resources.
 I have aimed to make self-hosting easy for exactly this reason.
 If you are facing any issue in doing so, please open an issue on the repository and someone should be able to help you.

 ## Local Development

+__Instructions are currently not completely ready.__

+### Celestial

-The Dockerfile is designed to only run on Linux hosts -- it uses a bind mount.
+The Docker setup employed uses a bind mount.
+It is intended to only run on Linux hosts.
+However, you should be fine running it on a Windows or macOS host.

 * `git clone git@github.com:hirusi/splisher.git && cd splisher`
-* `docker-compose build`
-* `nvm use && npm install` - Install packages locally for now.
-This will not be required in the future, if and when I figure out how `node_modules` need to work in a Docker environment.
-PRs welcome.
-* `docker-compose up`
+* `docker-compose up --build --remove-orphans`

-* ~~`docker container exec splisher_web_1 npm install`~~
+### Micropub Server

+I recommend [Indiekit](https://github.com/getindiekit/indiekit/) as a Micropub server should you be vibing a static site like I do.
+Please follow its setup instructions as well to get up and running. 🙂

+Currently, the example Docker compose file, `docker-compose.yml.example`, also builds an image for Indiekit.
+You can find [its Dockerfile here](docs/references/indiekit/Dockerfile) and a compatible [`docker-compose.yml` file here](docs/references/indiekit/docker-compose.yml).

 ### Running Tests